jasp-stats/jaspDescriptives/inst/help/descriptives.md

   - Percent: Percentage of occurrence of each value.
   - Valid Percent: Valid percentage of occurrence of each value.
   - Cumulative Percent: Cumulative percentage.

+#### Stem and Leaf tables
+- Displays the spread of a variable.
+  - Stem: the first digit(s).
+  - Leaf: the first digit after the stem.

 ### References
 -------